Food & Nutrition Services

 Free/Reduced-Price School meals

 At schools covered by the community eligibility provision, all students receive free school meals.
 Families at those schools do not need to submit an application.
-Chesterfield County schools covered by the community eligibility provision in 2023-24 are listed in the dropdown menu.
+Chesterfield County schools covered by the community eligibility provision are listed in the dropdown menu.

 Fresh Fruit & Vegetable Program